dan070/hedgehog-oscar/README.md

 >
 > **Oscar Wilde**

-### Less is more when implementing
+### Less is more

 Stochastic gradient descent (with finesse) might not be optimal but we can try to do one thing good.
+The hedgehog will be adaptive to parameter changes, as a consequence.

 > A fox knows many things, but a hedgehog one important thing
 >